Are you thinking about blowing the whistle on wrongdoing? Find out how whistleblowing can help us to act.

 - unauthorised business

-If you think a firm or individual is involved in wrongdoing within an area we regulate, you can report it confidentially by contacting our Whistleblowing team by:
+If you think a firm or individual is involved in wrongdoing in an area we regulate, you can report it confidentially by contacting our Whistleblowing team via:

 - phone: +44 (0)20 7066 9200 during office hours or leave a message